SubjectsSubjects(version: 978)

 Aim of the course -

-To acquire and develop English language techniques, both written and spoken, that help communicate ideas and persuade others effectively in an academic setting.
+(1) To develop English language techniques, both spoken and written, that help persuade others effectively in an academic setting.

 Literature -